The Shallow End, cover image by Glenn Brown

 Last summer, I ran in Sheffield.
 It was a great few weeks.

 I covered a lot of very useful ground.
-In fact, it went so well
+In fact, it went

 that this year in Manchester, over five Thursday evenings,